Orasund/Orasund.github.io/markdown/2022-10-20-Reading:-The-Clean-Coder.md

 > You ought to be able to describe all 24 patterns in the GOF book and have a working knowledge of many of the patterns in the POSA books.

 -> Really not sure about this one.
-I have very strong feeling aobut GOF and just seeing that POSA has 4 books, with nearly now real reviews or cretique on the subject, im not so sure about this.
+I have very strong feeling aobut GOF and just seeing that POSA has 4 books, with nearly no real reviews or cretique on the subject, im not so sure about this.

 > You should know the SOLID principles